Genesis 24 – A Bride for Isaac

 a.
 Before he had finished speaking: Isaiah 65:24 speaks of this kind of gracious answer to prayer: It shall come to pass that before they call, I will answer; and while they are still speaking, I will hear.

 b.
-Rebekah…came out with her pitcher on her shoulder: The servant did not yet know the prayer was answered; only time would prove it.
+Rebekah… came out with her pitcher on her shoulder: The servant did not yet know the prayer was answered; only time would prove it.
+The woman Rebekah was the granddaughter of Abraham’s brother Nahor.

 3. (16-21) The servant, though surprised, waits for complete confirmation of his prayer.